 And according to his words in the book of Peter you are a royal prince or princess and a fully qualified priest granted permission to come into the holy presence of God – because the Creator of the universe absolutely adores you.

 Have you been accused of being less than who Jesus says you are?
 Wipe your tears and go get your stuff back.
 Don’t let anyone steal your identity.
-You are not a miserable orphan sinner who has to try to live by your wits and create a purpose for yourself anymore.
+You are no longer a miserable orphan sinner who has to try to live by your wits and create a purpose for yourself.
 Know the truth and let it set you free.